CacheClip: Accelerating RAG with Effective KV Cache Reuse

-In Retrieval-Augmented Generation (RAG) systems, the prefill stage is computationally expensive due to long input contexts.
-These long contexts are essential because they contain retrieved context from RAG knowlege base that often provide crucial background knowledge for generating accurate answers~\cite{cuconasu2024power}.
-Real-world RAG pipelines typically process 4K–16K tokens per query, with the majority coming from retrieved text chunks~\cite{gao2023retrieval}.

-The prefill stage involves attention computation over the entire input, which requires quadratic time with respect to the context length~\cite{vaswani2017attention}.
-This computation cannot be parallelized over tokens, resulting in high time-to-first-token (TTFT) latency and poor user experience.
-The issue is particularly severe in production scenarios that require fast responses for interactive applications~\cite{shen2024towards}.

-Moreover, RAG systems typically operate on a finite knowledge base~\cite{lewis2020retrieval}, and the same chunks are often retrieved across different queries~\cite{agarwal2025cache}.
-Fully recomputing their KV caches repeatedly wastes computation and limits throughput.
-Under high concurrency, this severely impacts system scalability and efficiency.
+In RAG systems, a user query is augmented with multiple text chunks retrieved from an external knowledge base, typically resulting in 4K to 16K input tokens per request~\cite{gao2023retrieval}.
+Processing these long inputs during the prefill stage requires attention computation that scales quadratically with the context length~\cite{vaswani2017attention}, leading to high time-to-first-token (TTFT) latency~\cite{shen2024towards}.
+Moreover, since RAG systems operate on a finite knowledge base, the same chunks are often retrieved across different queries~\cite{lewis2020retrieval, agarwal2025cache}.
+Fully recomputing their KV caches for every request wastes computation and limits system throughput under high concurrency.